tobafemi/Rehoboth-haven-website/DESIGN_SYSTEM.md

 - **Accessibility**: Usable by everyone, regardless of ability

 ### Design Philosophy
 The Rehoboth Haven website should feel like a trusted care partner - professional yet warm, modern yet approachable.
 Every design decision should prioritize the user's emotional journey and information needs.
+As a nurse-led domiciliary care service, the design emphasizes professionalism, trust, and the comfort of receiving care in one's own home.

 ---